- University of Northern British Columbia

 - Use quotation marks to keep words together, such as “University of Northern British Columbia” If you avoid the quotation marks, most search engines will search for pages that include all of the words, regardless of if the words are used in a phrase.

-UNBC Learning Skills Centre
+UNBC Academic Success Centre

 Need help with your studies?
 Preparing for exams?
 Having trouble with an assignment?
 Where can you go for help?
-The Learning Skills Centre at UNBC has a number of invaluable services available to assist students with their course work including study assistance, tutorial services, and course resources such as handouts on referencing, writing, and study skills.
+The Academic Success Centre at UNBC has a number of invaluable services available to assist students with their course work including study assistance, tutorial services, and course resources such as handouts on referencing, writing, and study skills.
 The Centre is a valuable resource for students to help them succeed in their studies.